nordic-institute/X-Road/doc/Manuals/ig-ss_x-road_v6_security_server_installation_guide.md

  1.11 | &lt;by default, the server’s IP addresses and names are added to the certificate’s Distinguished Name (DN) field&gt; | Information about the services TLS certificate

 It is strongly recommended to protect the security server from unwanted access using a firewall (hardware or software based).
 The firewall can be applied to both incoming and outgoing connections depending on the security requirements of the environment where the security server is deployed.
 It is recommended to allow incoming traffic to specific ports only from explicitly defined sources using IP filtering. **Special attention should be paid with the firewall configuration since incorrect configuration may leave the security server vulnerable to exploits and attacks.**

+#### 2.2.1 Network Diagram

+The network diagram below provides an example of a basic Security Server setup.

 ![network diagram](img/ig-ss_network_diagram_Ubuntu.png)